 Recent PostsMVNU announces commencement details

-posted about 2 months agoMVNU celebrates 540 graduates during in-person commencement
+posted 6 months agoMVNU celebrates 540 graduates during in-person commencement

-posted about 1 year agoMVNU honoring graduates with in-person commencement
+posted over 1 year agoMVNU honoring graduates with in-person commencement

-posted about 1 year agoSpaulding addresses 2020 commencement
+posted over 1 year agoSpaulding addresses 2020 commencement

-posted almost 2 years agoMVNU graduates destined to influence the future
+posted over 2 years agoMVNU graduates destined to influence the future